Skip to main content

 3. Home equity loan

 If you own your home, you may be able to tap into its value to consolidate your credit card debt.
 A home equity loan or home equity line of credit (HELOC) allows you to borrow money against the equity in your home.
-The benefits of a home equity loan include a lower, fixed interest rate and fixed repayment term.
+The benefits of a home equity loan include a lower, fixed interest rate, and a fixed repayment term.
 What's more, with some lenders, you may be able to get a home equity loan even if you have less-than-stellar credit.

 What to consider: Since this type of loan uses your home as collateral, you could wind up losing your house if you're unable to make payments.
 Many home equity loans also come with closing costs.
 Like with a personal loan, these added costs can cut into any savings you get with a lower interest rate.